-Pag Letter from AHA to Appropriations Subcomm. on Labor, Health & Human Servs., and Educ.
-(May 20, 2011) Letter from Gov. Frank Murkowski to Thomas Scully (Sept.
-17, 2003)1 Letter from Gov. Thomas Vilsack to Gov. Bill Owens (July 21, 2003) Takashi Matsusaki & Tetsuro Sakai, The Role of Certified Registered Nurse Anesthetists in the United States, 25 Journal of Anesthesia 734 (2011) Jack Needleman & Ann F. Minnick, Anesthesia Provider Model , Hospital Resources, and Maternal Outcomes , 44 Health Services Research 464 (2009) Donald E. Pathman et al., Retention of Primary Care Physicians in Rural Health Professional Shortage Areas, 94 Am.
+Page Takashi Matsusaki & Tetsuro Sakai, The Role of Certified Registered Nurse Anesthetists in the United States, 25 Journal of Anesthesia 734 (2011) 14 Jack Needleman & Ann F. Minnick, Anesthesia Provider Model, Hospital Resources, and Maternal Outcomes, 44 Health Services Research 464 (2009) 16 Donald E. Pathman et al., Retention of Primary Care Physicians in Rural Health Professional Shortage Areas, 94 Am.
 J. Pub.
-Health 1723 (2004) RAND Corp., An Analysis of the Labor Markets for Anesthesiology (2010) RAND Corp., Is There a Shortage of Anesthesia Providers in the United States?
-(2010) Daniel C. Simonson et al., Anesthesia Staffing and Anesthetic Complications During Cesarean Delivery: A Retrospective Analysis, 56 Nursing Research, JanFeb.
-2007 The Physician Shortage Crisis in Rural America: Who Will Treat Our Patients?: Hearing Before the S. Comm. on Health, Educ., Labor, and Pensions, 110th Cong.
-76 (2007)
+Health 1723 (2004) 13 RAND Corp., An Analysis of the Labor Markets for Anesthesiology (2010) 12, 13, 14 RAND Corp., Is There a Shortage of Anesthesia Providers in the United States?
+(2010) 13, 14 Daniel C. Simonson et al., Anesthesia Staffing and Anesthetic Complications During Cesarean Delivery: A Retrospective Analysis, 56 Nursing Research, JanFeb.
+2007 16, 17 The Physician Shortage Crisis in Rural America: Who Will Treat Our Patients?: Hearing Before the S. Comm. on Health, Educ., Labor, and Pensions, 110th Cong.
+76 (2007) 13

 Comes now the American Hospital Association ("AHA"), and pursuant to C.A.R.
-29 presents this amicus brief in support of Respondent.
-The Governor of Colorado determined that it was in the best interest of Colorado's citizens to exercise the opt-out provision of a Medicare rule requiring a certified registered nurse anesthetist ("CRNA") administering anesthesia to be supervised by a physician.
-Colorado was the sixteenth state to opt out of this requirement, and since it did so, yet another state has also opted out.
-Colorado's Governor exercised the opt-out after conferring with the Colorado Medical Board and Colorado Board of Nursing about access to, and the quality of, anesthesia services in Colorado.
-The opt-out is limited to Critical Access Hospitals and named rural general hospitals, both of which provide patient care in rural areas.
-The District Court granted a motion to dismiss in favor of the Governor, and the Court of Appeals affirmed.
-This Court should likewise affirm the Governor's efforts to ameliorate gaps in access to care for Coloradans living in rural parts of the State.
+29 presents this amicus brief in support of Appellees.
+The Colorado Governor determined that it was in the best interest of Colorado's citizens to exercise the opt out for a Medicare requirement that a certified registered nurse anesthetist ("CRNA") administering anesthesia be supervised by a physician.
+The opt out came after the Governor conferred with the Colorado Medical Board and Colorado Board of Nursing about issues related to access to, and the quality of, anesthesia services in Colorado.
+The opt out was limited to Critical Access Hospitals and named rural general hospitals, both of which provide patient care in rural areas.
+The District Court granted a motion to dismiss in favor of the Governor.
+The Governor's efforts to ameliorate gaps in access to care for Coloradans living in rural parts of the State should be affirmed.